Rules of Tennis

 How Serving Works

-Where the serve must land: You must serve diagonally into the opponent's service box.
+Where the serve must land: You must swerve diagonally into the opponent's service box.

-Servering position: Stand behind the baseline.
-Feet must not touch the baseline before contact (foot fault).
+Serving position: Stand behind the baseline.
+Feet must not touch the baseline before contact, which is called a foot fault.

 When serving switches: After each game, the other player becomes the server.
-In doubles, the other team becomes the server after each game, teammates take turns serving per game rotation.
+In doubles, the other team becomes the server after each game, and teammates take turns serving through the game rotation.

 Singles vs Doubles Rules